The Best Landmarks in Germany You Shouldn’t Miss!

 Its interior is surrounded by beautiful stained glass windows and has several arcades.
 The cathedral is that huge, it gives the impression that the ceiling almost reaches the sky.

-For all these reasons, plus being a UNESCO world heritage site, it is well worth visiting and should be on everyone’s Germany itinerary.
+For all these reasons, plus being a UNESCO world heritage site in Europe, it is well worth visiting and should be on everyone’s Germany itinerary.

 The church is open from 6:00 am to 8:00 pm, but it is not advisable to visit during service hours.
 It doesn’t have an entrance fee and you can take pictures without a flash.